Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 Sources

-- IFRS financial-asset definition and ASU 2023-08 scope criteria — protocol voting is neither an equity interest in an issuer nor a contractual right to cash/another financial asset, so it does not reclassify the asset
+- IFRS — IFRS 9 Financial Instruments: a financial asset requires a contractual right to cash or another financial asset (or an equity instrument of another entity).
+Protocol voting is neither an equity interest in an issuer nor such a contractual right, so it does not reclassify the asset.

 NFT Accounting for Companies: Outside ASU 2023-08, Into the Intangible (2026)